×

 Migrant Health Workers

 Promoting Decent Work Across Borders: A Project for Migrant Health Professionals and Skilled Workers (2014).
-International Labour Organization.
+International Labor Organization.

 This brief statement from the ILO outlines a European Union-funded pilot project aimed at improving and streamlining the system allowing nurses to be employed in countries to which they migrate and to be re-employed if they return to their home countries.
 Although the project is ongoing and thus does not have any hard conclusions, it provides guidelines for how nations can collaboratively engage their governments, trade unions, and employers to create networks and programs that facilitate migrants in their work across borders.
 Several specific examples of ongoing efforts within the project are detailed as well.